kahilav2/gpt-news-filter/README.md

 The web page showing your filtered news should automatically open up, but in case it doesn't, mofidy simple_gtp_news_filter.py or simply open your_ai_powered_news_feed.html generated in the project folder.

 ## How to get the filtering right?
 It's hard to say how to get the best results with filtering.
-An example, which is close to what I'm using is written in the code as an example.
+An example, which is close to what I'm using, is written in the code.
 You need to experiment with it.

 ## How to add the news sites that I read?
 The code lets you to add new feeds to the script rather easily.
 You will need to write your own News Fetcher.
 If you don't know how, try asking ChatGPT.